Prats222/GIS/README.md

 3. Deploy the application to your Tomcat server.

-4. Access the GIS-BEL application through your web browser at `http://localhost:8080/GIS` (or the appropriate address and port).
+4. Access the GIS application through your web browser at `http://localhost:8080/GIS` (or the appropriate address and port).

 ## Usage

 To use GIS, follow these steps:

-1. Access the GIS-BEL application through your web browser.
+1. Access the GIS application through your web browser.

 2. Explore the map, interact with layers, and perform spatial queries.